peek8/prometheus-k6-fusion/README.md

+# prometheus-k6-fusion

+**prometheus-k6-fusion** is a lightweight Go-based API server that provides CRUD operations for sample data objects and exposes Prometheus metrics.
+It includes a set of **Grafana k6 scripts** that generate real-time load to simulate traffic and visualize metrics — a perfect demo of **observability in action**.

+# Target Audience
+- **Developers learning Prometheus integration** in Go.
+- **Teams exploring observability setups** with Prometheus and Grafana.
+- **People practicing performance** testing with k6.
+- **Interview/demo projects** to showcase system design, metrics, and automation skills.

+It’s very small repo to have a quick start yet rich enough to demonstrate end-to-end observability concepts.

-# Prometric
+# Why It’s Useful
-**Generates Prometheus Metric with a go server**
+- Provides a **ready-to-run environment** for:
+  - CRUD REST API (in Go)
+  - Prometheus metrics exposure
+  - k6 traffic generation
+- Ideal for learning, teaching, or demonstrating:
+  - Metrics instrumentation best practices
+  - Monitoring pipelines
+  - Performance & load testing workflows

 # Introduction
 While learning prometheus, it has been often challenging to have real world application metrics.
-The prometric applicatino solves this problem by exposing the following metrics at the endpoint `http://localhost:7080/metrics`:
+The prometheus-k6-fusion applicatino solves this problem by exposing the following metrics at the endpoint `http://localhost:7080/metrics`:

 | Metric | Type | Description |